 We recommend you open your old 1.08 Studio project using FMOD Studio 2.02 and saving it as a 2.02 project.
 This will automatically upgrade your sound bank.
 Then you’ll need to address the following issues for it to work properly on X-Plane 12.

 Output speaker format

 You should set your output format as “Surround 5.1 on Desktop” because the master bank that lives in X-Plane now outputs this format by default.
 Your bank’s output will be automatically downmixed/upmixed for users with a different speaker system.
-Be sure to properly set your busses to this format both on input and output to avoid inadvertently downmixing your sounds.
+Be sure to properly set your buses to this format both on the input and output of each bus to avoid inadvertently downmixing your sounds.
 The starter project is already set up for Surround 5.1.